assembliss/webassembliss/README.md

 - [ ] allow user to change timeout
 - [x] allow user to change registers shown
 - [ ] allow user to change memory area shown
-- [ ] give user option to delete old debugging session and start a new one
-- [ ] handle no available ports for a new debugger session
-	- maybe a timer and try again in a minute?
-- [ ] handle already active session for user
-	- maybe a popup and ask if they want to quit the old one?
 - [ ] have a toggle for ascii vs non ascii memory view
-- [ ] speedup/optimize steps in debug-mode
 - [ ] improve the gui -- make everything look nicer :)
 	- [maybe helpful?](https://getbootstrap.com/)